Exontime/bee-keeping-project/README.md

-# 3 counties Bee keepers club page- my project.
+# 3 counties Bee keepers club page- ongoing work project.
-I have had trouble saving my changes.
-It migth be because I am using linux?
+This branch is the ongoing work with this project for reconsideration.

 My goal for this project is to get the page up and running.
 Once I have the basics done, I plan on regular updates and add to it as I learn more.